-One or more of the guarantor subsidiaries may become a guarantor of a particular series of debt securities if and to the extent provided in a prospectus supplement and an indenture supplement.
-Unless described otherwise in the applicable prospectus supplement, each of our subsidiaries that becomes a guarantor of the debt securities of such series, and any of our subsidiaries that is a successor thereto, will fully, irrevocably, unconditionally and absolutely guarantee the due and punctual payment of the principal of, and premium, if any, and interest on such debt securities, and all other amounts due and payable under the indenture and such debt securities by us to the trustee and the holders of such debt securities.
-The terms of any such guarantees may provide for their release upon the occurrence of certain events, such as the debt securities of a series subject to such guarantees achieving an investment grade rating.
+Our payment obligations under any series of debt securities may be jointly and severally, fully and unconditionally guaranteed by the master partnership or by one or more of the subsidiary guarantors if and to the extent provided in a prospectus supplement and an indenture supplement.
+Unless described otherwise in the applicable prospectus supplement, each guarantor of the debt securities of such series, and any entity that is a successor thereto, will fully, unconditionally and absolutely guarantee the due and punctual payment of the principal of, and premium, if any, and interest on such debt securities, and all other amounts due and payable under the indenture and such debt securities by us to the trustee and the holders of such debt securities.
+The terms of any such guarantees of the subsidiary guarantors may provide for their release upon the occurrence of certain events.
+If a series of debt securities is so guaranteed, each guarantor will execute a notation of guarantee as further evidence of its guarantee.
+The applicable prospectus supplement will describe the terms of any guarantee by the master partnership or any subsidiary guarantor.